xSlOom/xatAPI/README.md

 The output of this example must be "10000070".

 <h1>How to use other functions?</h1>
-Well, on my previous comment, i'm using the object "xat", which is the object to call each functions from xat.js.
+Well, on my previous comment, i'm using the object "xat", which is the object to call each functions from xatlib.
 You just have to call again "xat" + the function name.
 ```
 Example :